 Some organizations perform monthly reconciliations of departmental transactions.
 Reconciliation involves cross-checking transactions to confirm that the information reported is accurate and up-to-date.

-For example, expense activities recorded in accounting reports should be reconciled with relevant supporting documents to verify that the records reflect the accurate transaction amount and are recorded in the correct account.
-If there are material differences, the relevant department can take appropriate corrective actions.
+For example, expense activities recorded in accounting reports should be reconciled with relevant supporting documents to verify that the records reflect the correct transaction amount and are recorded in the accurate account.
+If material differences exist, the relevant department can take appropriate corrective actions.

 An enterprise may undertake organizational performance reviews to assess its performance based on specific parameters.
-For example, a review may compare the annual budget with actual expenses to find unexpected differences, and then analyze the source or cause of those differences.
+For example, a study may compare the annual budget with actual expenses to find unexpected differences and then analyze the source or cause of those differences.

 The enterprise may conduct an internal audit by:

 - Performing a monthly reconciliation of bank accounts